junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 475). (text: CR H6104)
 - 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 475).(text: CR H6104)
 - 2010-07-28 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2010-12-20 — Amendment SA 4915 agreed to in Senate by Unanimous Consent.
+- 2010-12-20 — Amendment SA 4915 proposed by Senator Kerry for Senator Schumer. (consideration: CR S10805-10806; text: CR S10805-10806) In the nature of a substitute.
+- 2010-12-20 — Measure laid before Senate by unanimous consent. (consideration: CR S10805-10806)
+- 2010-12-20 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-12-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-12-20 — Senate amendment agreed to: Amendment SA 4915 agreed to in Senate by Unanimous Consent.
+- 2010-12-20 — Senate amendment proposed (on the floor): Amendment SA 4915 proposed by Senator Kerry for Senator Schumer.(consideration: CR S10805-10806; text: CR S10805-10806)
+- 2010-12-20 — Senate amendment submitted